Sarsaparilla (Smilax officinalis) is a large, brambling woody vine growing In the Amazon rainforest.

-The root of sarsaparilla is used, and is commonly used to make a soda which is suitably named "Sarsaparilla".
-It used to be made into root beer as well, and contrary to popular believe it was mainly added for its ability to act as a foaming agent rather than for its flavour.
+The root of sarsaparilla is commonly used to make a soda suitably named "Sarsaparilla".
+It used to be made into root beer as well, and contrary to popular belief, it was added for its ability to act as a foaming agent rather than for its flavour.

 Sarsaparilla contains a class of chemicals called saponins, which act similar to soap (but taste better), and allows water to foam when shaken.
 These saponins are also one of the main medicinal components of the herb.